An Error Bound for the Time-Sliced Thawed Gaussian Propagation Method: The TSTG Propagation Method

 where for a given quadrature formula the analysis operator $\mathcal{A}_{\mathcal{K}}$ maps a function $\psi\in L^2(\R^d)$ to the coefficient tensor $(c_{\mathbf{k}}(\psi))$ according to the discretization of the wave packet transform \eqref{eq:inverse_FBI_discrete} and the synthesis operator $\mathcal{S}_{\mathcal{K}}$ maps a given coefficient tensor $(c_{\mathbf{k}})$ to the Gaussian superposition

 Furthermore, for a tensor $\mathcal{C}\in\C^{\mathcal{K}\times\mathcal{K}}$ we introduce the so-called re-initialization operator

-which can be viewed as a multi-dimensional version of the matrix-vector product.
-With these operators at hand we can formulate the TSTG method, which starts to run through the following three subroutines once: \begin{enumerate} \item[(s1)] The first subroutine calculates the coefficients
+which can be viewed as a multidimensional version of the matrix-vector product.
+With these operators at hand we can formulate the TSTG method, which starts to run through the following three subroutines once: \begin{enumerate} \item[(s1)] \emph{Representation coefficients of the initial wave function:}\\[1mm] The first subroutine computes the coefficients

 which can be used to build the following approximation of a given initial wave function $\psi_0$ in $\mathcal{V}_{\mathcal{K}}$: